 Information required to be delivered is listed in ss 853B to 853H.
-Section 853B lists provisions of CA

-2006 that require notification of particular events when they occur, for example, the requirement in s 87 to give notice of a change in the address of the company's registered office.
+Section 853B lists provisions of CA 2006 that require notification of particular events when they occur, for example the requirement in s 87 to give notice of a change in the address of the company's registered office.
 The confirmation statement will confirm that any of those events that did occur during the confirmation period were properly notified at the time.
 Sections 853C to 853H list requirements to notify or state certain features of the company as they are at the date of the confirmation statement.
 The company must state:

-- (a) its principal business activities, unless there has been no change in the confirmation period (s 853C); - (b) its capital as set out in a statement of capital, unless there has been no change since the last statement of capital was delivered to Companies House (s 853D); - (c) whether any of the company's shares are publicly traded anywhere and, if so, whether they were admitted to trading on a 'relevant market' and the company was a DTR5 issuer (s 835E); - (d) depending on which category the company is in, information about the company's members (ss 853F and 853G); and - (e) if the company is exempt from keeping a PSC register (of persons with significant control; see A.4.2.2 and 9.5), there must be a statement of that fact, unless a previous statement is equally applicable (s 853H).
+- (a) its principal business activities, unless there has been no change in the confirmation period (s 853C); - (b) its capital as set out in a statement of capital, unless there has been no change since the last statement of capital was delivered to Companies House (\$ 853D); - (c) whether any of the company's shares are publicly traded anywhere and, if so, whether they were admitted to trading on a 'relevant market' and the company was a DTR 5 issuer (s 853E); - (d) depending on which category the company is in, information about the company's members (ss 853F and 853G); and - (e) if the company is exempt from keeping a PSC register (of persons with significant control; see A.4.2.2 and 9.5), there must be a statement of that fact, unless a previous statement is equally applicable (s 853H).

-Section 853E(6) defines a 'relevant market' as a recognised investment exchange (see 7.3.4.2) and any other market which is a regulated market (see 7.3.4.3) anywhere in the EEA, but not an overseas investment exchange (see 7.3.4.2).
+Section 853E(6) defines a 'relevant market' as a recognised investment exchange (but a recognised investment exchange is a market operator not a market) or any other market that is a UK regulated market or an EU regulated market, but not an overseas investment exchange (see 7.3.3.4).
 A 'DTR5 issuer' is a company subject to the disclosure requirements of DTR 5 in the FCA Handbook (see 9.4) (CA 2006, s 853E(6): the Handbook puts a space in DTR 5 but CA 2006 does not).
 The information required about a company's members depends on which of the following categories the company is in:

-(a) If none of the company's shares were, at any time during the confirmation period, shares admitted to trading on a relevant market or on any other market which is outside the United Kingdom, full details must be given (s 853F), see later.
-Companies in this category are called 'non-traded companies'.

-- (b) If any of the company's shares were, at any time during the confirmation period, shares admitted to trading on a relevant market or on any other market which is outside the United Kingdom, and the company is not in category (c), information (which is less detailed than is required for non-traded companies) is required only for members who held 5 per cent or more of the issued shares of any class (whether that class is admitted to trading or not) at any time during the confirmation period (s 853G). - (c) If throughout the confirmation period there were shares of the company which were shares admitted to trading on a relevant market, and the company was a DTR5 issuer, no information about members is required.
+- (a) If none of the company's shares were, at any time during the confirmation period, shares admitted to trading on a relevant market or on any other market which is outside the United Kingdom, full details must be given (s 853F), see later.
+Companies in this category are called 'non-traded companies'. - (b) If any of the company's shares were, at any time during the confirmation period, shares admitted to trading on a relevant market or on any other market which is outside the United Kingdom, and the company is not in category (c), information (which is less detailed than is required for non-traded companies) is required only for members who held 5 per cent or more of the issued shares of any class (whether that class is admitted to trading or not) at any time during the confirmation period (s 853G). - (c) If throughout the confirmation period there were shares of the company which were shares admitted to trading on a relevant market, and the company was a DTR 5 issuer, no information about members is required.
 Such companies already make information about major shareholders public as required by DTR 5 in the FCA Handbook (see 9.4).